varun-heman/open-court-data-india/docs/index.md

 | Gujarat High Court | ❌ | ❌ | ❌ | ❌ |

 ✅ - Implemented | ❌ - Not yet implemented

+## Getting Started

+Check out the [Installation Guide](getting-started/installation.md) to get started with the project.

 ## Quick Links